isomerpages/mse/_about-us/4-careers.md

 * Childcare/Infant Care Leave
 * Sick leave and Hospitalisation Leave
 * Study Leave
-* Leave for Representation Games
+* Leave for Representation Games | Providing access to programmes and services (e.g. WOG Wellness Ambassadors network, WOG Counselling Services) to support the health and mental well-being of our officers | Subsidised Outpatient and Dental Treatment <br> Additional 2% Medisave Contribution, subject to a cap of $140 per month <br> Public Officers Group Insurance Scheme